Wolwer1nE/cp_lesson4/README.md

 ```
 Allowed operations are +, -,* and ^.

-The program has to handle polynoms, other functions are optional.
+The program has to handle polynomials, other functions are optional.

 Any other operation should lead to an error.